 Sooyoung Yang

 Sooyoung is a designer and illustrator based in NYC.
-Currently pursuing her MFA in Design at SVA.
+She recently completed her MFA in Design at SVA.

 Own Co.